-Amro writes: Is there a way to send entire iMessage threads via email?
-Essentially I am trying to get an entire chat thread from my phone so that I can forward it to a colleague.
+Amro writes: Is there a way to forward text messages and send an entire iMessage thread via email?
+Essentially I am trying to get an entire chat thread from my phone and forward it to a colleague.
 Any advice would be appreciated.

 Hi Amro!
-Yes, there is a way to forward iMessages or regular text messages from your iPhone or iPad to an email address, but I warn you: it’s a bit clunky.
+Yes, there is a way to forward text messages or iMessages from your iPhone or iPad to an email address, but I warn you: it’s a bit clunky.